MS Silja Europa: History

-MS Silja Europa was commissioned by Rederi AB Slite and launched on 23 January 1993.
+Silja Europa was commissioned by Rederi AB Slite and launched on 23 January 1993.
 As a result of the 1990-1994 Swedish financial crisis, the Swedish krona was floated in 1992 and consequently lost value.
 The Europa became more expensive for Slite, whose bank, Nordbanken, had stopped guaranteeing loans.
 Combined with the construction of other ships, Slite was declared bankrupt in April 1993.